arne-fuchs/EDLogParser/README.md

 ## Known Issues:
 * [FIXED IN UPCOMING VERSION] "Reset Reader" button doesn't work anymore since the database has been added
-* [*SHOULD* BE FIXED IN UPCOMING VERSION]The planet's information panel formation can mess up on some devices
+* [*SHOULD* BE FIXED IN UPCOMING VERSION] The planet's information panel formation can mess up on some devices
 * About and help tabs are not implemented yet
-* Clicking on a planet in the tree doesn't show information about it... yet
+* [FIXED IN UPCOMING VERSION] Clicking on a planet in the tree doesn't show information about it... yet
+* Est. earnings missing for stars.
+Please help me out to find a list for the earnings of all stars.

 ## Current Scope
 * Rebuilding datastructure to be based on SQL to make the project more organized and easier to maintain